Safe & Inclusive Events Policy

 - Welcome to Country or Acknowledgement of Country must be a meaningful part of the event.

-- Need to ensure diversity and representation for keynotes and plenaries.
+- Ensure diversity and representation for keynotes and plenaries.

-- Consider virtual keynotes for international keynotes or keynotes who cannot travel for accessibility / health / carer reasons, for example.
+- Consider virtual keynotes for international keynotes or keynotes who cannot travel for accessibility / health / carer reasons.

 - Auslan for keynote presentations.